Breseman/Recipes/holiday/santa lucia buns.md

 # Santa Lucia Buns
-350 | 20 mins | 36 buns
+350 | 12 mins | 30 buns

 ## Ingredients
 * ½ c warm water (about 110˚)
+* 5.5 t yeast
-* ¾ c soft butter
+* ¾ c milk
-* 7 c flour
-* 2 T active dry yeast
 * 1 c sugar
-* ¾ t salt
-* ¼ t saffron (or 1½ t ground cardamom & 1 t grated orange peel)
+* 1 t ground cardamom
-* 1 egg
+* 1 t saffron
+* ½ c butter (salted)
+* 5 c flour
+* 2 eggs

 ### Topping
-* ½ c dark raisins or currants
+* ½ c raisins or currants
-* 2 egg yolks mixed with 1½ T water
+* 1 egg yolk mixed with 1 T water

 ## Directions
-Combine warm water and soft butter.
-Add yeast.
+In KitchenAid bowl, combine water and yeast.
+Let stand until foamy.

-Mix flour, sugar, salt, saffron (or cardamom/orange substitute); add to water/butter/yeast mixture.

-Add egg, beat again.
+Microwave milk, sugar, cardamom, and saffron until very warm.
+Add butter.

+Once the mixture has cooled and the butter has melted, add to KitchenAid bowl.

+Add flour and knead (using dough hook) until the dough comes together.

-Add a cup at a time up to 5½ c flour until it forms a very stiff dough.
-Knead until smooth & elastic (10 min).
+Add the eggs one at a time and continue kneading until dough is smooth and elastic (5-10 minutes).

-Put dough in a greased bowl, turn over to grease top, cover & let rise in a warm place until double (1 hr).
+Cover & let rise in a warm place until double (1 hr).

-Punch down dough, turn out onto a lightly floured board, knead lightly again.
+Punch down dough, let rise for 45 more minutes.

+Turn out onto a lightly floured board, knead lightly again.

 Pinch off balls of dough about 1½” in diameter, roll each into a smooth rope about 12” long.